 7 Ways to Increase Traffic by Updating Old Blog Posts

 They say you should spend 20 percent of your time writing blog posts and 80 percent promoting your content.
-But, one thing bloggers should also be doing is updating old content.
+One thing that can cross over those boundaries a bit is updating old content.
 If you’ve been blogging for awhile, you don’t want to forget about all those old posts you published years ago.
-Take a little time every few months to go through and update old posts to update valuable information and improve SEO.
+Take a little time every few months to go through and update old posts to provide fresh new content and improve SEO.

 Why should you update old posts?